 *Protip: go on a walk with a friend, make a phone call, or listen to an audiobook.
 This will let you kill two birds with one stone.
 It also makes the walk go by way faster.
 Next thing you know, you’ve already been walking for an hour and have burned a few hundred extra calories.
 Be it connect with a friend or learn something new, walking is a perfect tool to add to your fat loss toolbelt.

 Sleep repairs your muscles and build them up quicker.
+It actually has been shown that sleep helps generate more testosterone and human growth hormone throughout the body, which are both crucial muscle building hormones.
 Also, you have more energy to take on the day ahead of you and you’re less sore.

 Don’t take this lightly!